InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 4. review the PDF outputs to reduce the number of vulnerabilities included in each domain
 5. repeat any previous steps as needed and iterate with the PCA phase until ready to proceed to the next phase

-### Latent classification analysis (LCA)
+### Latent class analysis (LCA)

 1. open the Pathways Workbook and edit the 'vulnerabilities' tab
     * define the strata for which the variable should be included in the lca_strata column
     * set the lca_include column to 1 to include in the LCA output PDF
 2. save and close the Workbook
-3. open the 6_latent_classification_analysis.R script and run the entire script to generate the two sets of LCA PDF outputs
+3. open the 6_latent_class_analysis.R script and run the entire script to generate the two sets of LCA PDF outputs
 4. review both the lca_output PDF and the LCA_exploratory PDF to assess the statistical and socio-epidemiological outputs of the classification algorithm
 5. repeat any previos steps as needed and iterate with the LCA phase until an acceptable segmentation solution exists

+### Country segment ranking

+1. open the Pathways Workbook and edit the 'outcomes' tab
+    * set the ranking_include column to 1 to include in the in-country analysis
+2. save and close the Workbook
+3. open the 7_country_vulnerability_ranking.R script and run the entire script to generate the {strata}_outcomes_vulnerability_class_ranked.rds outputs which contain an additional vulnerability ranked labelling for the segments

 ### Quantitative segment profiling